franjuanele/tfm-word-painting/README.md

 ## model_fitting.R
 This file contains the code that fits the models, plots some diagnostic graphs, and it also includes the code for bootstrapping.
 Nevermind, as model fitting and particularly bootstrapping are computationally expensive, the outputs of bootstrapping (with coefficients, confidence intervals, etc.) are placed as
-CSV files in folder ./bootstrap_tables
+CSV files in folder ./bootstrap_tables.
+Diagnostic plots are made here instead of elsewhere since here is where models are fitted.

 ## graphs.R
 This file contains the code that produces some graphs that have been used elsewhere in our work.

 ## musescore_exporter.bat, musescore_exporter.sh
 These shell files are to be used with function `extract_bars_xml` from file `df_fun.R`.
-They require MuseScore to be installed, and each user will have to modify them to change the path of installation.
+They require MuseScore to be installed, and in the Windows case each user will have to modify the .bat to change the path of installation.
 Perhaps these files may be changed so that they don't require user intervention to work, although that will need the creation of an environment variable with MuseScore's path.
+The bash script was tested in an Ubuntu distribution with a standard
+MuseScore 4 installation, it was not tested in Mac OS but it should work just fine.

 ## custom_stemming.txt
 A file with custom stemming that Snowball stemmer wasn't doing right.
 We looked at the stemming by hand and corrected the words that were wrongly stemmed.